How to Choose the Right Online Store Platform for Your Business

 Sell more online with Square’s eCommerce solutions.Get Started

 Do you already have a website?

 If you like your current website, or you’re not ready to invest in overhauling it right now, you may want to consider adding eCommerce capabilities to the site you already have.
 Here are a few ways to do this (while still using Square for payments):

 Add an extension.
 If your website is built on a platform that doesn’t have a built-in eCommerce plan, you might consider these options:

 - WooCommerce: Is your site built on WordPress?
 WooCommerce is the eCommerce extension for WordPress sites and may be a good option for adding an online store to your site.
 The best part?
 It has a Square-WooCommerce plugin so you can take payments through Square and sync up your in-person and online inventory.

 - Use Square APIs.
 If you work with a developer, they may be able to build the shopping cart functionality you desire, and then connect it to Square payments via API.
-Our partner program allows resellers, web agencies, and systems integrators to use Square to create custom business solutions for you.

 Do you want to hire someone to build the site, or do it yourself?
 What about managing it?